elpekozgun/EyeControl/README.md

 # EyeControl
-An eye control application made with openCV
+An eye control application attempt made with openCV